NeutrinoCorp/quark/README.md

 - Override the default Event Writer to apply custom resilience mechanisms.
 - Increasing a Worker pool size for an specific Consumer process.
 - Override the default Publisher (e.g. Apache Kafka) for another provider Publisher (e.g. AWS SNS).
+- Set a tracing context as custom Message header to trace an specific event process.

 To conclude, `Quark` exposes a friendly API based on Go's idiomatic best practices and the `net/http` + popular HTTP mux (`gorilla/mux`, `gin-gonic/gin`, `labstack/echo`) packages to increase overall usability and productivity.

+_More information about the internal low-level architecture may be found [here][quark-arch]._

 ## Supported Infrastructure
 - Apache Kafka